mshanemc/einstein-ai/README.md

   </a>

-2. Create your self-signed certificate and metamind org per https://metamind.readme.io/docs/what-you-need-to-call-api .
-Stop where it says *Scenario*.
+2. From https://metamind.readme.io/docs/what-you-need-to-call-api#section-get-an-einstein-platform-services-account do the signpup
+  * you should end up with a .pem file
+  * don't do the **generate token** section (the package does that for you)

+3. Do the **Upload Your Key** section.
+Once the file uploads, be sure to share/make it visible to everyone in the org
-3. In Salesforce, go to Custom Settings, to EinsteinVision, and then click Manage.
+4. In Salesforce, go to Custom Settings, to EinsteinVision, and then click Manage.
-4. Create a new setting at the organizational default level
+5. Create a new setting at the organizational default level
-5. Set the Einstein Username you signed up with, and CertName to be the name of the cert from step 2.
+6. Set the Einstein Username you signed up with, and CertFile to be the name of the cert from step 3 (defaults to einstein_platform).
+Leave CertName blank (that's for people using the old signup process)
 6. Pick a userId to be the Einstein user (bonus points for having a user named Einstein and setting their chatter picture!).
 7. token expiration time should be 3600
 8. certificate issuer: developer.force.com

+## Validate the setup

-9. *Try the standard model*: In Salesforce, create a model (you can call it anything) and set the `Einstein Trained Model Id` to `GeneralImageClassifier`
+1. *Try the standard model*: In Salesforce, create a vision model (you can call it anything) and set the `Einstein Trained Model Id` to `GeneralImageClassifier`
-10. Post an image as a file or as a link to the Chatter feed.
+2. Post an image as a file or as a link to the Chatter feed.
-11. Click on the comment box (live feed) or reload the page to see the response
+3. Click on the comment box (live feed) or reload the page to see the response.
+  * getting predictions and probabilities is good
+  * getting "I don't have an answer for that" means your setup is probably wrong.

 ## Goal of this project
 * Access Einstien in Salesforce without writing code